-- 1. Submit Weatherford College application and official transcripts to the office of student affairs. - 2.
-Submit Health Science application with official transcripts and TEAS scores to the nursing office. - 3.
+1. Submit Weatherford College application and official transcripts to the office of student affairs.

+- 2. Submit Health Science application with official transcripts and TEAS scores to the nursing office. - 3.
 Completion of all prerequisite courses with a minimum GPA of 2.5 and no individual prerequisite course grade lower than a "C".
 The prerequisite non-nursing courses must be completed or in progress before making application to the ADN program. - 4.
 Completion of the TEAS entrance exam with a minimum score of 70% on the reading comprehension section. - 5.
 Submit proof of first Hepatitis B immunization or positive titer or Department of State Health Services Waiver with application to nursing office.

 Applications are accepted the first business day in December through the last business day in February each year for fall admission to the ADN program and the first business day of May through the last business day in July each year for the spring admission to the ADN Program.
 Applications for admission to the Summer LVN-RN Transition program are accepted each year from the first business day in November through the last business day in January.
-Applications for admission to the Spring LVN-RN Transition Program are accepted each year from the first business day in May through the last business day in July.
+Applications for admission to the Spring LVN-RN Transition Program are accepted each year from the first business day in July.
+Applications for admission to the Spring LVN-RN Transition Program are accepted each year from the first business day in July.
 Microbiology and anatomy & physiology courses MUST have been taken within five years prior to admission.
 Exceptions to this rule may be granted based on applicant successful passing of additional testing.
 For further information contact Rebecca Fryer or Melanie Sharp.